Endothermic self-interacting dark matter in Milky Way-like dark matter haloes

 \textit{Endothermic up-scattering}: To further isolate the effects of up-scattering, we run a simulation using only the up-scattering $\sigma/m$ from the Endothermic simulation setting all other $\sigma/m$ to zero.
 Thus, up-scattering can occur for particles with a relative velocity greater than 388.6 km s$^{-1}$ and no other reactions are possible.
 This simulation is also initialised with all particles in the ground state.

 \textit{Constant up-scattering}: For an even more extreme case of Endothermic up-scattering, we remove the velocity threshold for up-scattering and set $\sigma/m$ for all relative particle velocities to 15.12 cm$^2 \rm{g}^{-1}$.
-Other cross sections are again set to zero.
+This is a toy model used to explore the case where there is no velocity threshold for up-scattering.
+As in the Endothermic up-scattering model, all other cross sections for elastic and down-scattering are set to zero.
 We note that up-scattering decreases a particle's kinetic energy, so particles are only allowed to up-scatter as long as the final state kinetic energy in the simulation frame is greater than zero.
 Particles with very low velocities are therefore forbidden from up-scattering since the reaction would cause them to have a negative kinetic energy in the simulation frame.
 This differs from the velocity threshold appearing in the cross sections of \citet{Schutz2014}, which depends on the relative velocity of two particles, as required by Lorentz invariance.